Undergraduate Course: Introduction to Data Science (MATH08077)

 On completion of this course, the student will be able to:

-- employ all stages of a modern data science pipeline, including import, tidy, transform, visualize, model, and communicate.
+- employ all stages of a modern data science pipeline, including import, visualize, model, and communicate.

 - critique data-based claims and evaluate data-based decisions.

-- use the statistical computing language R to perform fully reproducible data analyses that are version controlled.
+- use the statistical computing language R to perform fully reproducible data analyses.

 |There is no compulsory course text.
 The following books are useful complements to parts of the course for those who prefer learning from textbooks.
 Both books are freely available online.|